enessyarali/Easy-Warehouse/DesignDocument.md

 Returns a list of all the SKUitems in the database, by calling db.loadSKUitem(null).

     Array<String> getSKUbySKUItemId(skuId :Integer)
-Searches in the database all SKUitems whose skuId matches the one in input, by calling db.loadSKUitemBySKU(skuId).
+Searches in the database all SKUitems whose skuId matches the one in input, by calling db.loadSKUitem(skuId).
 Returns the requested SKUitems.

     String getSKUitemByRfid(rfid :String)